saadmas/metrify/README.md

 4. As a user, I can filter my top artists by time
 5. As a user, I can filter my top tracks by time
 6. As a user, I can make a new Spotify playlist out of my top tracks
-7. As a user, I can make view audio features of my top tracks
+7. As a user, I can view audio features of my top tracks